-1 Introduction
+1. Introduction

-The Hats Simulator [1, 2] was designed originally to meet the needs of academic researchers who want to contribute technology to Homeland Security efforts but lack access to domain expertise and classified problems.
+The Hats Simulator was designed originally to meet the needs of academic researchers who want to contribute technology to Homeland Security efforts but lack access to domain experts and classified problems.
 Most academic researchers do not have security clearances and cannot work on real data, yet they want to develop tools to help analysts.
 In any case, real data sets are expensive: They cost a lot to develop from scratch or by "sanitizing" classified data.
-They also are domain-specific, requiring classified expertise to understand.
+They also are domain-specific, yet much of the domain expertise is classified.
 Because data sets are expensive, many that have been made available to researchers are relatively small and the patterns to be detected within them are fixed, few, and known, so working with these data sets is a bit like solving a single "Where's Waldo" puzzle.
-Sometimes there also is the problem that real data sets model "signal" (terrorist activities) not "noise" (everything else), while extracting signal from noise is a great challenge.
+Sometimes there also is the problem that real data sets model "signal" (terrorist activities) not "noise" (everything else) yet extracting signal from noise is a great challenge.
 Data sets in general are static, whereas data become available to analysts over time.
 It would be helpful to have a data feed, something that generates data as events happen.

-To validate information fusion tools, we need a generator of a variety of multi-signal information sources, all of which represent meaningful, goal-directed behavior, but only a small portion of which represents the target activities we care about.
-The generator should be parameterized for experimental purposes (e.g., varying the distinctiveness of target activities, to make them more or less easily recognizable); and it should come up with novel activities, requiring analysts and their tools to both recognize known patterns and reason about unanticipated suspicious patterns.
+To validate analysts' tools, it would be helpful to have a generator of terrorist and non-terrorist activities.
+The generator should be parameterized for experimental purposes (e.g., varying the distinctiveness of terrorist activities, to make them more or less easily recognizable); and it should come up with novel activities, requiring analysts and their tools to both recognize known patterns and reason about suspicious patterns.

-The Hats Simulator is home to hundreds of thousands of agents (hats) which travel to meetings.
+Hats is home to hundreds of thousands of agents (hats) which travel to meetings.
 Some hats are covert terrorists and a very few hats are known terrorists.
 All hats are governed by plans generated by a planner.
 Terrorist plans end in the destruction of landmarks.
-The object of a game against the Hats simulator is to find terrorist task forces before they carry out their plans.
+The object of a game in the Hats simulator is to find terrorist task forces before they carry out their attacks.
 One pays for information about hats, and also for false arrests and destroyed landmarks.
 At the end of a game, one is given a score, which is the sum of these costs.
 The goal is to play Hats rationally, that is, to catch terrorist groups with the least combined cost of information, false arrests, and destroyed landmarks.
-Thus Hats serves as a testbed not only for analysts' tools but also for new theories of rational information fusion that take into account information source assessment and cost in the context of analysis goals and decisions.
+Thus Hats serves as a test bed not only for analysts' tools but also for new theories of rational intelligence analysis.
 Hats encourages players to ask only for the information they need, and to not accuse hats or issue alerts without justification.

-The Hats simulator is lightweight: Agents have few attributes and engage in few elementary behaviors; however, the number of agents is enormous, and plans can involve simultaneously many agents and a great many instances of behaviors.
+The Hats simulator is very lightweight: Agents have few attributes and engage in few elementary behaviors; however, the number of agents is enormous, and plans can involve simultaneously many agents and a great many instances of behaviors.
 The emphasis in Hats is not domain knowledge but managing enormous numbers of hypotheses based on scant, often inaccurate information.
 By simplifying agents and their elementary behaviors, we de-emphasize the domain knowledge required to identify terrorist threats and emphasize covertness, complex group behaviors over time, and the frighteningly low signal to noise ratio.